embergershared/dev-ex-app/1.get-started/README.md

       - go to settings (gear in top right) and check enable `General` / `Start Docker Desktop when you log in`,
       - `Apply & restart`,
       - Check `Engine running` status.

-      > Note: you may need to restart the Dev box for full effect.

 ### 5. Get and configure the app